 Between January 1, 2020 and April 30, 2020, Mr. Rule received compensation from Wasson Enterprises, LLC in the amount of \$80,976 for services provided as Chief Operating Officer of PCT.
 For the years ended December 31, 2019, 2018 and 2017, David Brenner received compensation from Innventure LLC in the amounts of \$187,751, \$173,549 and \$162,626, respectively, for services provided as VP, Operations and Chief Integration Officer of PCT.
-Between January 1, 2020 and October 27, 2020, Mr. Brenner received compensation from Innventure LLC in the amount of \$192,675 for services provided as Chief Integration Officer and, as of August 2020, Chief Commercial Officer.
+For the year ended December 31, 2020, Mr. Brenner received no compensation from Innventure LLC.

-For further information regarding management services provided by certain personnel of Management Services, the Innventure LLC affiliate, please see "- Agreements with Innventus Fund I, L.P., Innventure I, LLC, Innventure LLC and Innventure Management Services LLC - Management Services" above.
+For further information regarding management services provided by certain personnel of Management Services, the Innventure LLC affiliate, please see "- Agreements with Innventus Fund I, L.P., Innventure 1, LLC, Innventure LLC and Innventure Management Services LLC - Management Services" above.